vladi-rh/rhoai-genaiops-lab-instructions/docs/6-rag/4-docling.md

 - Handles formulas and scientific notation correctly
 - Maintains document layout and semantic relationships

-Consider a research paper with experimental results in tables - traditional RAG would lose this crucial data, but Docling preserves it for intelligent querying.
+Consider a research paper with experimental results in tables - traditional RAG would lose this crucial data, but combined with Docling it gets preserved for intelligent querying.

 ## 🧪 Hands-On Learning: Build Document Intelligence